paer Power Lines: A Shimmering Art Pop Meditation on Grief

 Released as a double single alongside its spiritual companion “Red and Green,” Power Lines served as a definitive closing statement for paer‘s debut year.
 It showcased a focused lyrical and musical identity.
 The track has been featured in publications like Analogue Trash, HighClouds, and Various Small Flames.
 Spanish-language outlet Atento a Música went further still, praising the song’s atmospheric, layered production in a dedicated review.

 If you missed Power Lines on its initial release, now is the perfect time for discovery.
-This song about grief uses layered vocals and shimmering guitars to find strength in fragility and light in dark spaces.
+It uses layered vocals and shimmering guitars to find strength in fragility and light in unexpected places.

 Stream Power Lines across your platform of choice and dig into the rest of paer‘s catalogue on Spotify, Apple Music, Tidal, Deezer, and Bandcamp.
 Keep up with the duo on their YouTube channel, Linktree, Instagram, and TikTok.